-All staff refers to all adults, volunteers (including governors) or students on placement, working in any capacity in the school or in activities organised by the school which brings them in to contact with pupils of the school.
+All staff refers to all adults, volunteers (including directors) or learners on placement, working in any capacity in the school or in activities organised by the school which brings them in to contact with learners of the school.

 Child Protection refers to the multi-agency arrangements to identify and protect children who are or may be at risk of or suffering significant harm.